 To be admitted to the vocational school full-time, students had to attend a nine-week summer session, being rotated through the various departments, to determine where the student shows the most aptitude at.
 1 Students who completed the program often had high-paying jobs with an acceptance rate in the industry of over 90%.

 In late December 1965, the County School Board approved a $1.2 million bid by Court Construction Company of Kimball for the construction of a new vocational education facility.
-2 The project was financed by a $1 million local bond issue and a $1 million federal Area Redevelopment Administration grant.
-After it was completed, the c.
-1945 facility continued to be used into the 1990s.
+4 The project was financed by a $1 million local bond issue and a $1 million federal Area Redevelopment Administration grant.

 - Photography of the Vocational School by Jamie Middleton